Thayer and Braintree

 Thayer's Annual Holiday Toy Drive benefitting families in Braintree

 - Civic agencies such as the Braintree Public Library, Braintree Choral Society, Braintree Historical Society, and Braintree After-School Enrichment Program (BASE) receive free use of Thayer's Center for the Arts (CFA).

-- The Atlantic Symphony Orchestra produces the majority of its season’s performances in the CFA at no charge, and the Arc of the South Shore holds a holiday concert and reception in the Center for the Arts.
+- The Atlantic Symphony Orchestra holds the majority of its season’s performances in the CFA at no charge.
+The Arc of the South Shore holds a holiday concert and reception in the CFA.

-- In the summer, residents hold Interfaith Prayer Services in the Center for the Arts.
+- In the summer, Braintree residents hold Interfaith Prayer Services in the CFA.

 - Town youth league teams enjoy free weekend use of the $4.5 M+ South Athletic Campus fields in the spring and fall seasons, worth about $50,000 annually in foregone rental revenues.